briankoser/sfc-listeners-guide/episodes/0327-doctor-who-enters-the-marvel-cinematic-universe-and-other-news.md

   - Ben
   - Matt

+ben_is_right:
+  - Measles is spreading at Disney Land
 quotes:
   - time: "1:30"
     context: Matt tells Ben that David Tennant is going to play Killgrave, The Purple Man